t-d-k/LibreCrypt/docs/FAQ.md

   * * *
  <a name="aj"></a>
-*Q: Is it possible todismount my DoxBox volumes when I hit a certain "hotkey"?*
+*Q: Is it possible to dismount my DoxBox volumes when I hit a certain "hotkey"?*

 *A:* Yes; see under "View | Options..." - the "Hotkeys" tab

  * * *
  <a name="ak"></a>
-*Q: Why can't Idismount my volume(s)?*
+*Q: Why can't I Dismount my volume(s)?*

 *A:* The most common reason for this is because DoxBox cannot gain an exclusive lock on the associated drive.
 This is normally caused by one or more files being open on the encrypted volume.